 This test is designed for use with finished drinking water.
-Please see the Gold Standard Diagnostics Horsham website for information on testing additional sample types.
-The ABRAXIS® Microcystins Strip Test provides only a preliminary qualitative test result.
-Use another more quantitative analytical method such as ELISA or instrumental analysis to obtain a confirmed quantitative analytical result.
+Please see the Brackish or Seawater Sample Preparation technical bulletin for information on the screening of marine water samples and the ABRAXIS[®] Benthic Mat Extraction Kit for Microcystins Strip Test user's guide for sample preparation and testing procedures for benthic mat samples.
+The ABRAXIS[®] Microcystins Strip Test provides only a preliminary qualitative test result.
+Use another, more quantitative analytical method such as ELISA or instrumental analysis to obtain a confirmed quantitative analytical result.
 Apply good judgement to any test result, particularly when preliminary positive results are observed.